Blogging is absolutely blowing up.

 - Create a CANVA account and design images using their templates

-*Remember, design doesn’t matter if you have no eyeballs to look at it*
+*Remember, the design doesn't matter if you have no eyeballs to look at it*

 One last tip.

 When adding photos, be sure to always include your keyword in the “Alt Text” box.
 This tells Google what the image is.

 Step 6: Monetize your blog with these strategies: